Orders: God's orders are more than suggestions

 As believers, we receive God's orders through Scripture, prayer, and from the Holy Spirit.
 We must respond without debate or delay, trusting that God's commands are for our good, even when we can't see the bigger picture.

 Divine orders are not merely directives but sacred invitations to participate in God's redemptive work.
 When God issues an order, He also provides grace and divine enablement to accomplish it.
-He gave Noah wisdom and resources for the ark (Gen 6:13-22), equipped Moses with signs (Ex 3:1-4:17),
+He gave Noah wisdom and resources for the ark (Gen 6:13-22), equipped Moses with signs (Ex 3:1-4:17), and gave the disciples authority to preach (Mt 10:1).
+The order and the ability to fulfill it are intrinsically linked.

 God's orders come with divine enablement